blu-sta/HK-Rando-4-Log-Display/README.md

     - The Spoiler transition tab can now hide traversed transitions, to make it easier to find where Room_shop[left1] was located
 - Obtained item counters on Spoiler item tab
 - Traversed transition counters on Spoiler transition tab
+- Displays `*` for items obtained and transitions traversed while out of logic on Tracker and Spoiler tabs

 ## Compatibility